 Below is a list of COVID-19 guidelines that we have established to help keep everyone safe:

-1) Anyone entering the mine office must wear a mask.
+1) Anyone entering the mine office for any reason MUST wear a mask.

-2) We ask that only one person per group enter the mine office to check-in for camping, purchase mining tickets, rent tools, etc.
+2) We ask that only ONE person per group enter the mine office to check-in for camping, purchase mining tickets, rent tools, shop in the store, etc.

 3) Social distancing (6 foot distancing) should be observed at all times.

-4) No more than 6 people will be allowed in the mine office at any given time.
+4) No more than 6 customers will be allowed in the mine office at any given time.

 Thank you for your patience, understanding, and continued support.

 HERKIMER DIAMONDS are brilliant, water clear quartz crystals composed of silicon dioxide, hard enough to scratch glass.
 They are of a hexagonal structure and doubly terminated (points on both ends).
 Not only are they a prized mineral specimen, but metaphysically, they are also associated with dream work, enhanced creativity, healing, and facilitating meditation.

 Dolomite limestone is the rock formation in which they are found.
 This rock was buried ages ago.
 Subsequently, surface water containing silicon seeped downward through the earth and was trapped in pockets or cavities in the dolomite rock.
 Under tremendous heat and pressure these crystals